Keyboard shortcuts

 return _result

-Enums map to Python IntEnum subclasses:
+Enums become IntEnum subclasses:

 class ContactType(IntEnum):